petzval/btferret/README.md

 bufsize = Size of inbuf[]

 endchar = Terminate character (usually 10)
+            OR
+          PACKET_ENDCHAR
-exitflag = Flag specifies how return is forced if the read fails
-           and must be one of the following:
+            The last character of each packet terminates the read, so each packet is sent to the callback routine.
+Use this when there is no defined termination character. (e.g. for an OBEX server) exitflag = Flag specifies how return is forced if the read fails and must be one of the following:
               EXIT_TIMEOUT  = Exits after timeoutms ms